Taylorcraft Aircraft

-Taylorcraft Aviation is an airplane manufacturer that has been producing aircraft for more than 70 years in several locations.
+Taylorcraft Aviation is an American airplane manufacturer that has been producing aircraft for more than 70 years in several locations.

 The company builds small single-engined airplanes.
 The Taylorcraft design is a conventional layout: high-wing, fabric-covered, two-seat aircraft.
 The basic design has remained unchanged since 1936, and this design is sold as a personal sport aircraft today.